Chapter 1 - Blood On His Jacket

-Author's Note: This is my first fic, I hope you enjoy!
+A/N: This is my first fic, I hope you enjoy!
 This is AU starting halfway through "Moving On", right after House discharges himself.

 It didn't matter, he decided, whether he changed or not.
 Because he would always be miserable.
 He would always be the man that–

-His self pitying thoughts were cut off by a blaring car horn.
-Jerking his head to locate where the noise was coming from, House had only time to see the massive headlights of an eighteen wheeler before a slamming, unbelievable force crashed into him.
-He let out one choking, strangled noise, then his entire world went black.
+His admittedly self pitying thoughts were cut off by a blaring car horn.
+House had only time to see the massive headlights of an eighteen wheeler to his right before a slamming, unbelievable force crashed into him.
+He let out one choking, strangled noise, and then his entire world went black.

 "Observant even when you're teetering on the brink of death.
-Not bad."
-She commended, leaning forward in what he guessed was an attempt to cause their equally blue eyes to meet.
+Not bad," she commended, leaning forward in what he guessed was an attempt to meet his eyes.
+He stared pointedly at his feet.

-"Brink of death?"
-He repeated in a small voice.
+"Brink of death?" he repeated in a monotone.